the1lab/1lab/src/Cat/Functor/Adjoint/Mate.lagda.md

       U'.₁ (Y.₁ f) A'.∘ U'.₁ (Y.₁ ε) A'.∘ U'.₁ (α.η _) A'.∘ η'                      ∎
 ```

-`mate`{.Agda} and `mate-inv`{.Agda} form an equivalence.
-Proving this involves some
-rather tedious applications of the adjoint zig-zag laws.
+By some rather tedious applications of the triangle identities, we can
+calculate that the operations `mate`{.Agda} and `mate-inv`{.Agda} are
+inverse equivalences.

 ```agda
   mate-invl : ∀ (α : (F' F∘ X) => (Y F∘ F)) → mate (mate-inv α) ≡ α